 When will I know what choice subjects I have been assigned?

-Students will receive their timetables and subject list on their first day.
+Students will receive their timetables via our school MIS, VSware a week or two before they start.
+Instructions on how to log in were previously provided to enter subject preferences but we will be reminding parents of how to do this at our information session on the 2snd of August.
 The preferences are based on preferences entered before the summer.
 If a student wishes to apply for a change of subject, they must see the deputy principal.
 Students have been given their preferences in so far as is possible.
 However, due to space restrictions in classes it is not always possible to get everyone everything they wanted and changes cannot always be accommodated.
 Change of subject requests will be entertained until the end of September.

 How much do I have to pay?